WordPress/WordPress/wp-content/themes/twentytwentytwo/readme.txt

 Whether you’re building a single-page website, a blog, a business website, or a portfolio, Twenty Twenty-Two will help you create a site that is uniquely yours.

+== Comment Block Support ==

+If you are using WordPress version 6.1 or newer, you are recommended to update the comment block to the latest version.

+= Instructions =

+1. From the WordPress admin, open Appearance > Site Editor.
+2. Select "Templates" from the menu in the Site Editor sidebar.
+3. Select the template (see the list below) and open it in the Site Editor.
+4. Locate the comments block.
+5. If the comments block has a button with the text "Switch to editable mode", activate the button.
+6. Save the template.

+If the button is not present, then you may have already updated the block, and you do not need to make any changes.

+Follow these instructions for each of the following templates:

+- Pages
+- Page (No Separators)
+- Single Posts
+- Single Post (No Separators)

 == Changelog ==

 = 1.8 =